BryanJacobs/FIDO2Applet/docs/FAQ.md

 So set a PIN, and unplug your card when you're not using it.

-Fourthly, the CTAP2.1 standard says that credential matches should be performed in most-recent order, but to save implementation complexity and runtime performance, this implementation does them in arbitrary order instead.

 Finally, the CTAP2.0 and CTAP2.1 standards are actually mutually incompatible.
 When a getAssertion call is made with an `allowList` given, CTAP2.0 says that the authenticator should iterate through assertions generated with the matching